People

 by Alan Bennett

-People had 4 performances almost 6 years ago (between the 11th of April 2018 and the 14th of April 2018) at The Riverhouse Barn
+People had 4 performances over 6 years ago (between the 11th of April 2018 and the 14th of April 2018) at The Riverhouse Barn

 183rd Production.
 First performed at the National Theatre in October 2012, this touching and funny play had a star-studded cast headed by Frances de la Tour, Nicholas le Prevost, Peter Egan and Linda Bassett.
 It received widespread acclaim but was not without controversy as some misconstrued Alan Bennett’s intention regarding references within the play about the National Trust and “a pretend England”.